 Is it unique and memorable?

-Your logo needs to help people understand how you’re different from everyone else, and help them remember that difference when it comes time for them to choose a dentist.
+Your dental logo’s design needs to help people understand how you’re different from everyone else, and help them remember that difference when it comes time for them to choose a dentist.
 That won’t happen if your logo blends in with everyone else’s.

 Is it clean and simple?

 Logos can get over-designed in a hurry, especially when you try to make them say too much.
 Don’t forget that you will also have a tagline that can add meaning to your branding.
 Don’t try to make the logo design do all the work.

 Your logo needs to be usable in a variety of formats, sizes, and colors.
 It should represent well on your dental sign, on scrubs, and even something as small as a pen.
 Either decide on a versatile design that works in any situation or develop a few variations that can be swapped out depending on how and where you need to use them.